 There’s a group or a club for every interest you may have.
 You’re able to join national organizations such as the American Medical Student Association (AMSA) and Student National Medical Association (SNMA), as well as student interest groups for the area of medicine you’re passionate about — Family Medicine, Orthopaedic Surgery, Neurology, Internal Medicine — we’ve got it all!
 And you can join clubs to fulfill your interests outside of medicine—the arts, wellness, faith-based groups, and more.
 Clubs and organizations are a great way to get involved, give back, and gain valuable leadership skills.

 WMed is a newer school, built on a long legacy of medical education in Kalamazoo.
 We have more than 200 residents and fellows in 10 residency programs and five fellowships — some dating back over 70 years.
 Kalamazoo is also home to innovative leaders in the pharmaceutical and medical device industries.

 You’ve got to play to win.
 You’ve got to be present to learn.
 However, we do recognize all students learn differently and that you’re an adult learner.
 Attendance is required for most curriculum events such as TBLs and clinical experiences.
 Our curriculum uses a variety of teaching methods and newer instructional technologies to enhance your learning.

 Learning can happen anywhere.
-At WMed, we use a digital textbook platform along with iBooks to replace the traditional paper-based textbooks.
+WMed utilizes a digital textbook platform along with other web-based online learning modules to replace the traditional paper-based textbooks.
 After four years of medical school, you leave with annotated texts that you can take with you and access digitally wherever your career takes you.